Extended Outdoor Education

 Each spring, the entire seventh grade class spends a week at Joshua Tree National Monument hiking, rocking climbing, and learning about nature and the desert ecosystem.
 While at Joshua Tree, students share leadership responsibilities and chores.
 The trip also tests and expands the character of students who are asked to step outside familiar, comfortable and traditional roles to explore more of themselves, others, and the natural world.
 Students often cite the Joshua Tree trip as one of the most memorable experiences of their time at MCDS.

 Additionally, towards the end of their 8th grade year, students have the option of participating in one of several intensive three-week projects in an area that reflects their interest.
-The projects -- which vary from year to year -- range from the 8th grade play -- a long-standing tradition at MCDS -- to studio art, oceanography, culinary studies and building and design.
+The projects -- which vary from year to year -- range from the 8th grade play -- a long-standing tradition at MCDS -- to oceanography, culinary studies and building and design.
 Many of the projects involve field trips to destinations in the greater Bay Area.
-Students participating in the oceanography project, for example, traveled to Point Reyes National Seashore, Bolinas and Monterey.
+Students participating in the oceanography project, for example, travel to Point Reyes National Seashore, Bolinas and Monterey.